 Use the Settings subtab to manage automatic archiving and archive locations:

-Use the Enter Global Archive Settings section to manage auto archiving settings:
+Use the Enter Global Archive Settings section to manage automatic archiving settings:

 |Auto Archiving||To enable automatic archiving, select Enable, and then click Submit. |